agenda/agenda/README.md

 or a string such as `3 minutes`

 Specifies the frequency at which agenda will query the database looking for jobs that need to be processed.
-If your jobs are time sensitive, you will want to specify a low value.
+Agenda internally uses `setTimeout` to guarantee that jobs run at (close to ~3ms) the right time.

+Decreasing the frequency will result in fewer database queries, but more jobs being stored in memory.

 ```js
 agenda.processEvery('1 minute');